knightazura/ghost-sdk/Deploy-Ghost-to-EC2.md

 ## Redeploying

-Re-deploying should simply be a case of re-running the deploy scripts.
+Re-deploying should simply be a case of re-running the deploy scripts.... [more instructions here](wiki/Updating-Deployed-Ghost-Instances)